Dembezum/nixos/README.md

 ## User Configuration

 The user `nixtop` is predefined with home-manager enabled.
-The home directory and various programs such as `git` are configured in `nixtop's home.nix`.
+The home directory and various programs such as `git` are configured in `./profiles/nixtop/home.nix`.

-The amazing part is that you only have to change flake.nix to configure it to your liking.
+> If you desire another username/hostname etc, you edit the variable in `flake.nix`,
+> this will change the entire configuration to match it.

 ## Contributing